fwd:cloudsec Europe 2025

 The latest schedule can be found on our website.

 We open registration at 8:00, and we will have coffee and tea available for early birds.
-The first talk starts at 9:00, and the last talk ends at 17:00.
+The first talk starts at 9:00 on both days, and the last talk ends at 17:30 on day one, and 17:00 on day two.
 Lunch is provided.

-From 17:00 to 19:00 we will have our official happy hour with drinks and hors d’oeuvres.
-During that same time slot, we will also facilitate “birds-of-a-feather sessions”, which are informal (unrecorded) discussions about the topics you think are the most valuable to discuss (see below for a longer explanation).
+From 17:30 to 19:00 on day one, we will have our official happy hour with drinks and hors d’oeuvres.
+During that same time slot, we will also facilitate “birds-of-a-feather sessions”, which are informal (unrecorded) discussions about the topics you think are the most valuable to discuss (see Birds of a Feather and Hallway Con for a longer explanation).

 All these activities are considered part of the fwd:cloudsec conference, and thus covered by our code of conduct.